 Focus # 1: First-principles force-fields for classical atomistic simulations

 Multi-scale modeling connects quantum chemistry simulations that model individual electrons in a material to classical atomistic simulations.
 Classical atomistic simulations model a material as a collection of atoms (‘balls’) connected by bonds (‘springs’) to reach larger time and distance scales than feasible with quantum chemistry.
 Interaction models for classical atomistic simulations are called force fields.
 We develop methods to automatically parameterize force fields so the quantum chemistry accuracy can be transferred to classical atomistic simulations.
-To do this, we develop better methods to compute atoms-in-material properties for force-field parameterization: net atomic charges, electron cloud parameters, polarizabilities, dispersion coefficients, etc. Our methods are designed to work across an extremely broad range of material types, including both magnetic and non-magnetic materials, with or without periodic boundary conditions.
+To do this, we develop better methods to compute atoms-in-material properties for force-field parameterization: net atomic charges, electron cloud parameters, polarizabilities, dispersion coefficients, short-range repulsion, etc. Our methods are designed to work across an extremely broad range of material types, including both magnetic and non-magnetic materials, with or without periodic boundary conditions.
 Our methods are designed to work with many different chemical elements.
 Both accuracy and computational efficiency are major considerations.
 Our methods are designed to work with a high degree of automation with little-to-no required manual tweaking by the end user.
 Thus, our methods are ideally suited to study large material datasets.

 Application Area # 1: Metal-Organic Frameworks